 - Hot, red, dry or damp skin

-- Rapid and strong pulse
+- Rapid, strong pulse

-- Fainting, loss of consciousness
+- Fainting or loss of consciousness

 What to do:

-- Reduce body temperature with cool cloths or cold bath.
+Move the person to a cooler area.
+Lower their body temperature with cool cloths or a cold bath.

-- Do not give fluids
+Do not give fluids.

 - Excessive panting